European Central Bank: Early response to the Eurozone debt crisis

-ECB's market interventions (2010–2011)
+Market interventions (2010–2011)

 In a remarkable u-turn, the ECB announced on 10 May 2010, the launch of a "Securities Market Programme" (SMP) which involved the discretionary purchase of sovereign bonds in secondary markets.
 Extraordinarily, the decision was taken by the Governing Council during a teleconference call only three days after the ECB's usual meeting of 6 May (when Trichet still denied the possibility of purchasing sovereign bonds).
 The ECB justified this decision by the necessity to "address severe tensions in financial markets."
 The decision also coincided with the EU leaders decision of 10 May to establish the European Financial Stabilisation mechanism, which would serve as a crisis fighting fund to safeguard the euro area from future sovereign debt crisis.

-The ECB's bond buying focused primarily on Spanish and Italian debt.
-They were intended to dampen international speculation against those countries, and thus avoid a contagion of the Greek crisis towards other Eurozone countries.
-The assumption is that speculative activity will decrease over time and the value of the assets increase.
+Although at first limited to the debt of Greece, Ireland and Portugal, the bulk of the ECB's bond buying eventually consisted of Spanish and Italian debt.
+These purchases were intended to dampen international speculation against stressed countries, and thus avoid a contagion of the Greek crisis towards other Eurozone countries.
+The assumption—largely justified—was that speculative activity would decrease over time and the value of the assets increase.

-Although SMP did involve an injection of new money into financial markets, all ECB injections were "sterilized" through weekly liquidity absorption.
-So the operation was neutral for the overall money supply.
+Although SMP purchases did inject liquidity into financial markets, all of these injections were "sterilized" through weekly liquidity absorption.
+So the operation was net neutral in liquidity terms (though this was of little practical importance since normal monetary policy operations were ensuring unlimited supplies of liquidity at the main policy interest rate).

 In September 2011, ECB's Board member Jürgen Stark, resigned in protest against the "Securities Market Programme" which involved the purchase of sovereign bonds from Southern member states, a move that he considered as equivalent to monetary financing, which is prohibited by the EU Treaty.
 The Financial Times Deutschland referred to this episode as "the end of the ECB as we know it", referring to its hitherto perceived "hawkish" stance on inflation and its historical Deutsche Bundesbank influence.

 As of 18 June 2012, the ECB in total had spent €212.1bn (equal to 2.2% of the Eurozone GDP) for bond purchases covering outright debt, as part of the Securities Markets Programme.
 Controversially, the ECB made substantial profits out of SMP, which were largely redistributed to Eurozone countries.
 In 2013, the Eurogroup decided to refund those profits to Greece, however, the payments were suspended from 2014 until 2017 over the conflict between Yanis Varoufakis and ministers of the Eurogroup.
 In 2018, profits refunds were reinstalled by the Eurogroup.
 However, several NGOs complained that a substantial part of the ECB profits would never be refunded to Greece.